 Using the appropriate screwdriver, remove the screws that hold the faucet handle in place.
 If there is a decorative cap covering the screws, gently pry it off with a flathead screwdriver.
 Once the handle is removed, you may need to use an Allen wrench to unscrew the collar or any additional components.

 Make sure to refer to the manufacturer’s instructions during disassembly.
-The method and tools necessary for removal varies depending on the type of faucet you have.
+The method and tools necessary for removal vary depending on the type of faucet you have.

 If you don’t have the manual, you can always check the manufacturer’s website.
 Many have these materials available for download, though you may have to search a bit.